Bachelor of Computer Science (Multimedia & Game Development) - Teach-Out by Mar 2020

 - Seoul Accord – mutual recognition between ABEEK (Korea), ABET (US), BCS (UK), CIPS (Canada), HKIE (HK and China), IEET (Taiwan), JABEE (Japan)

+Students in the UOW programme at SIM are eligible to transfer to the Wollongong campus but subject to separate application and enrolment process.
 Graduates can apply to enrol in the Bachelor of Computer Science (Hons) programme at Wollongong, Australia.

 Mode of Delivery

 The course is intensive and demanding but rewarding and achievable.

 Classes include face-to-face lectures, tutorials and lab sessions.

 Classes are typically in 3-hour blocks: 8:30 – 11:30am, 12noon – 3pm, or 3:30 – 6:30pm.